BCLocalNews.com - Agassiz student to speak on youth issues at Ignite Abbotsford

 Potts, 17, has been a student at ACE for two years.
 Her Ignite talk is titled: An Alternative Perspective to "Problem" Youth.
 Having been labelled a "problem" youth herself, Potts says she wants her talk to raise awareness about the damaging effects cause by putting people, especially youth, in a box.

+To Potts, this means that youth who constantly hear they are problems will have low self-esteem and are more likely to act the way they are perceived.

-When people except little of you, youth often think, "fine, I'll show you that," the ACE student adds.
+When people expect little of you, youth often think, "Fine, I'll show you that," the ACE student adds.

 After losing a close friend to suicide when she was 14, Potts started to think about how she could help other youth who are struggling.